 The problem with this type BMW motorcycle exhaust nut

 The sealing of this type joint is accomplished by pulling the flared flange of the exhaust pipe tightly against the head.
 It depends mostly upon the two surfaces being parallel.
 The copper crush gasket can only seal up a small error.
 It is often necessary to loosen up the pipe at the motor mounts to allow it to “fit” the exhaust port on the BMW head.
 Sometimes the curve in the exhaust pipe isn’t exactly perfect to make it fit properly.
 When all is tightened up, great pressure is exerted on the exhaust threads.
 The sport models with the exhaust system actually inserted into the head is a far better sealing method.
 Far less “pulling pressure” is applied to the aluminum threads to get a proper seal.

 Thread file for use on BMW motorcycle exhaust threads

 A metric thread file is also very useful.

 A close up of a thread file.
 The teeth on the very end are made to go in and clean out “inside” threads.

 This thread file is American and shows the “threads per inch” as I couldn’t find my metric file for the photos.
-To order a metric thread file: http://www.mcmaster.com/ part number 8309A11, or Reid Tool has one also.
+To order a metric thread file: http://www.mcmaster.com/ part number 8309A11, $8.31 plus shipping or Reid Tool has on for $20.93 + shipping.